Veterinary Diagnostic Laboratory

 In-House Lab & Pet Pharmacy in Kittrell

-The vets at our pet clinic conduct diagnostic tests and obtain fast results at our in-house vet lab.
+The vets at our pet clinic conduct diagnostic tests and obtain fast results at our in-house veterinary diagnostic laboratory.
 We are able to provide you and your cat or dog with a diagnosis for their symptoms and start treatment as quickly as possible.

 Our veterinary pharmacy in Kittrell contains a diverse selection of prescription diets and medications giving us easy access to any medications your cat or dog may require while being treated with us.